UK Sartre Society conference 2026

 The Dialectical Strategy for Fanon’s New Humanism

-Richard J. Elliott (Birkbeck/Reading)
+Richard J. Elliott (Birkbeck / University of Reading)

 Theory as Practice and Practice as Theory in Sartre: Philosophy, Class Struggle, and Social Ontology